-Law 11/2015 and RD 1012/2015 require Spanish credit institutions, including the Bank, to make at least an annual ordinary contribution to the National Resolution Fund (Fondo de Resolución Nacional), payable on request of the Fund for Orderly Bank Restructuring (Fondo de Restructuración Ordenada Bancaria) (the FROB).
-The total amount of contributions to be made to the National Resolution Fund by all Spanish banking entities must equal at least 1 per cent. of the aggregate amount of all deposits guaranteed by the Deposit Guarantee Fund (Fondo de Garantía de Depósitos de Entidades de Crédito) by 31st December, 2024.
-The contribution will be adjusted to the risk profile of each institution in accordance with the criteria set out in Council Implementing Regulation (EU) 2015/81 of 19th December, 2014 and RD 1012/2015.
+In 2015, Law 11/2015 and RD 1012/2015 established a requirement for Spanish credit institutions, including the Bank, to make at least an annual ordinary contribution to the National Resolution Fund (Fondo de Resolución Nacional) payable on request of the Fund for Orderly Bank Restructuring (Fondo de Restructuración Ordenada Bancaria) (the FROB).
+The total amount of contributions to be made to the National Resolution Fund by all Spanish banking entities must equal at least one per cent. of the aggregate amount of all deposits guaranteed by the Deposit Guarantee Fund (Fondo de Garantía de Depósitos de Entidades de Crédito) by 31st December, 2024.
+The contribution will be adjusted to the risk profile of each institution in accordance with the criteria set out in RD 1012/2015.
 The FROB may, in addition, collect extraordinary contributions.

-Furthermore, Law 11/2015 also provides for an additional charge (tasa) which shall be used to further fund the activities of the FROB, in its capacity as a resolution authority, which charge shall equal 2.5 per cent. of the above annual ordinary contribution to be made to the National Resolution Fund.
-Similarly, Commission Delegated Regulation (EU) 2017/2361 of 14th September, 2017 establishes the system of contributions to the administrative expenditures of the Single Resolution Board (the SRB), to be paid by credit institutions in the EU.
+Furthermore, Law 11/2015 also established in 2015 an additional charge (tasa) which shall be used to further fund the activities of the FROB, in its capacity as a resolution authority, which charge shall equal 2.5 per cent. of the above annual ordinary contribution to be made to the National Resolution Fund.

-In addition, since 2016, the Bank has been required to make contributions directly to the EU Single Resolution Fund, once the National Resolution Fund has been integrated into it.
-The contributions made by the Bank to date have not been material.
-See "-Regulatory developments related to the EU fiscal and banking union may have a material adverse effect on the Bank's business, financial condition and results of operations".
+In addition, since 2016, the Bank has been required to make contributions directly to the EU Single Resolution Fund, once the National Resolution Fund has been integrated into it, and will have to pay supervisory fees to the SSM and the SRM.
+See "-Regulatory developments related to the EU fiscal and banking union may have a material adverse effect on the Bank's business, financial condition and results of operations."